 Eligible related instruction may be facilitated through in-person or virtual modes.
-Within those modes, a qualified instructor, employed or contracted by the eligible training provider, must be delivering content for a majority of the related instruction program.
-A related instruction program that is self-paced or has an instructor available only for support is not eligible for DTG funds.
+Within those modes, a qualified instructor, employed or contracted by the eligible training provider, must be delivering content in an instructor-led, real-time, synchronous format for a majority (more than 50%) of the related instruction program.
+A related instruction program that includes a majority of courses that are asynchronous, self-paced learning, video content, or has an instructor available only for support is not eligible for DTG LC funds.
+If a related instruction program consists of only one course, then a majority of the course must have an instructor-led, real-time, synchronous format.